Designs for web (left) & mobile (right)

 Receive a report

 From my user research, I concluded that each of these assumptions were false.
-Furthermore, making important design decisions based on these assumptions has been incredibly detrimental and costly for the company.
-I explain in the following sub-sections.
+Furthermore, making important design decisions based on these assumptions was detrimental and costly for the company, as explained in the following sub-sections.

 Assumption #1 – Presentational Tool

 The assumption that the app would be used as a presentational tool caused the team to create features no one ended up using (e.g. showing all charts in a small grid), while neglecting basic things that users actually wanted.
 Because, unfortunately...

 The UX is extremely cumbersome – for example, in order to filter the data (e.g., by age or gender), the user had to watch a loading screen for 20-30 seconds

 Users do not want to present from a website, especially when they could not brand the charts (e.g., with their company colours/styles)

 Users simply preferred PowerPoint over every other presentation tool